Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Blue Latan Palm (Latania loddigesii)

-The spectacular blue Latan palm tree is an evergreen palm growing 20 to 25 ft.
+The spectacular blue latan palm tree is an evergreen palm growing 20 to 25 ft.
 (6 – 8 m) tall.
 It has a slender gray trunk, dense crown, and large, stiff, silvery blue leaves in a fan shape.
 The huge palm leaves measure 8 ft.
 (2.4 m) wide and grow at the end of 5 ft.
 (1.5 m) petioles.
+This palm produces creamy, yellow-white flowers, as well as oval, green-brown fruits.

-The blue Latan palm tree is well suited to Florida climates.
+The blue latan palm tree is well suited to Florida climates and is highly drought-tolerant.
 The exotic palm tree thrives in USDA zones 10 and 11, in full sun and well-drained soils.

 Related articles: